GIOVRUSSO/Control-Group-Code/Decision-making/readme.md

 ##### Pendulum QLearning
 The well-known tabular Q-Learning algorithm is applied to the pendulum.
 In line with the benchmarking aspect of the experiment, the discretization and cost signal are identical to the ones used for FPD.
 The algorithm uses a discounted approach, with a discount factor of 0.99 and a learning rate of 0.5.
-Learning is performed using 500-step episodes, and checkpoints are regularly used to evaluate the performance up until the agent raches a total of 100.000 learning episodes.
+Learning is performed using 500-step episodes, and checkpoints are regularly used to evaluate the performance up until the agent reaches a total of 100.000 learning episodes.
 The learning policy is $\epsilon$-greedy, with $\epsilon = 0.9$.
 At each checkpoint, the performance is evaluated using 300-episode simulations using the greedy policy.
 This is used to plot the (mean-std) reward at each checkpoint and to plot graphs similar to the ones done with MPC and FPD.

 ##### Pendulum KLC
 The final algorithm used is the KL-Control.
 First, the system's passive dynamics are obtained by extracting the pmf $f^{(x)}(x_k|0,x_{k-1})$ for all $x_{k-1}$.